 Many students begin their path to a four-year degree at their local community college.
 Is it the right choice for you?
 Here are 7 reasons you might want to consider it.

-For some students, attending a community college before transferring to a four-year university is the right choice, even if they planned to attend a four-year college right out of high school.
-This might be the case for you.
+For some students, attending a community college before transferring to a four-year university is the right choice.
 If your admissions outcomes or financial aid offers didn’t – or don’t – turn out as well as you’d hoped, community college might be a smart option.
 If you aren't sure which academic or career path you want to pursue, community college can be a low-cost way to explore different interests.

 First, what is a community college?